SMEmbed/cboot/CBoot_Standalone_Readme.txt

    Where: <your_64-bit_ARM_toolchain_triple> can be: 'aarch64-linux-gnu-'

-3. Set the TEGRA_TOP environment variable:
-   export TEGRA_TOP=$PWD

-4. Build the T194 CBoot binary, lk.bin, with the command: make -C ./bootloader/partner/t18x/cboot PROJECT=t194 TOOLCHAIN_PREFIX="${CROSS_COMPILE}" DEBUG=2 BUILDROOT="${PWD}"/out NV_TARGET_BOARD=t194ref NV_BUILD_SYSTEM_TYPE=l4t NOECHO=@
+3. Build the T186 CBoot binary, lk.bin, with the command: make -C ./bootloader/partner/t18x/cboot PROJECT=t186 TOOLCHAIN_PREFIX="${CROSS_COMPILE}" DEBUG=2 BUILDROOT="${PWD}"/out NV_BUILD_SYSTEM_TYPE=l4t NOECHO=@

-   The binary is located at: './out/build-t194/...':
+   The binary is located at: './out/build-t186/...':

-   cboot/out/build-t194/lk.bin
+   cboot/out/build-t186/lk.bin

-5. Rename the binary lk.bin to cboot_t194.bin to use with the Jetson Xavier (T194) Linux for Tegra Board Support Package.
+4. Rename the binary lk.bin to cboot.bin to use with the Jetson TX2 (T186)
+   Linux for Tegra Board Support Package.

-   This CBoot binary replaces the one provided at: Linux_for_Tegra/bootloader/cboot_t194.bin.
+   This CBoot binary replaces the one provided at: Linux_for_Tegra/bootloader/cboot.bin.